hiik3n/coderschool18_w1_restaurant/README.md

 # CoderRestaurant Website

-**Coder Restaurant** is a Ruby on Rails restaurant website let users order foods.
+**My Restaurant** is a Ruby on Rails restaurant website let users order foods.

 Submitted by: **LamDo**